HORRIBLE BOSSES~ 5 REASONS YOUR EMPLOYEES HATE YOU

 Contrary to popular belief, lack of compensation is not the primary reason professionals leave their current job.
-While compensation is an important factor in deciding to accept an new offer, our experience here at TurningPoint Executive Search, has shown that only 9% of our placements sited compensation as the reason they decided to leave their existing job.
+While compensation is an important factor in deciding to accept a new offer, our experience here at TurningPoint Executive Search, has shown that only 9% of our placements cited compensation as the reason they decided to leave their existing job.
 Given that the average tenure nationally, across all jobs and sectors, is 4.4 years, what else could be driving employees out the door?

 The simple answer: Horrible bosses.